ttm/ttm.github.io/_posts/2015-12-04-database-online.markdown

 comments: true
 published: true
 ---
-After two days of finding data and converting it to RDF, I finally finished a first set of datasets, all in this [Github organization repo][gh].
+After two days finding data and converting it to RDF, I finally finished a first set of datasets, all in this [Github organization repo][gh].
 It consists of dozens of friendship and interaction networks from Facebook,